 8. Glacier National Park, Montana

-This beloved national park is its busiest in July and August, making June the perfect time to visit.
+This beloved national park is its busiest in July and August, making June just the right time to visit.

 Due to the frigid Montana winters, much of it is inaccessible until the snow and ice melt.
 While some parts of the park still aren’t completely accessible even in June (Going-to-the-Sun Road, for example), a majority of it is ready for guests by this time.
 You can check the status of the roads here.